stephenlepisto/designpatternexamples/docs/strategy.md

   3. Create instance of display interface based on input parameters
   4. Get list of files using file fetch interface
   5. Sort list of files using sorting interface
-  6. Display list of files using display interface
+  6. Show list of files using display interface
   7. Done.

 All the really hard stuff happens inside the implementation of each